lishu/vscode-svg2/README.md

 A Powerful SVG Language Support Extension.
 Almost all the features you need to handle SVG.

-## **Breaking Changes**
-It is known that SVGO is used for formatting that does not work properly with content including `style` and `script`, this version has been used html formatting program, formatting options will be used directly with your 'html.format' configuration.

 ## Features

 ### SVG Full Auto Completion.